mikevonwang/rhaetia/README.md

 ### `show404()`

-Used to redirect to a 404 page without changing the url.
+Used to redirect to a 404 page without changing the URL.
 Whenever you wish to redirect to your 404 page, call:

 ```javascript
 this.props.router.show404();